Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 In the event that you have failed to pay tax even after the penalty has been issued, IRAS can appoint agents like your bank, employer, tenant or lawyer to recover the overdue tax.
 Worse still, they may put up your property for auction to recover the unpaid tax.

-Be it you are foreigner or local, everyone have to pay “Income Tax”.
+Be it you are a foreigner or local, everyone has to pay “Income Tax”.

 Property tax is imposed based on ownership of property, while income tax is being taxed on the rental income earned.
 Hence, you are not being taxed twice for ownership of property.

 The tax rate for non-resident individuals is currently at 22%.
-It applies to all income including rental income from properties, pension and director’s fees, except employment income and certain income taxable at reduced withholding rates (please see Withholding taxes on income of non-resident individuals below).
-For more info, refer to IRAS: Individual Income Tax Rate
+It applies to all income including rental income from properties, pension and director’s fees, except employment income and certain income taxable at reduced withholding rates.
+For more info, refer to IRAS: Individual Income Tax Rate.

 New!
 From YA 2024, the income tax rate for non-resident individuals (except on employment income and certain income taxable at reduced withholding rates) will be raised from 22% to 24%.
 This is to maintain parity between the income tax rate of non-resident individuals and the top marginal income tax rate of resident individuals.

-Good news is that only the net rental income after deduction of any allowable expenses is subject to income tax, i.e expenses incurred solely for producing the rental income and during the period of tenancy may be claimed as tax deduction, which including:
+Only the net rental income after deduction of any allowable expenses is subject to income tax.
+These expenses are incurred solely for producing the rental income and during the period of tenancy, and may be claimed as tax deduction, including:

 Capital Gain Tax / Inheritance Tax